RaphaelFelten/MaterializeModal/README.md

     - custom_multiple (select with multiple selections)
   - chips - required if using type custom or custom_multiple.
 It's an array of objects containing the options.
   For example: `[{tag: '1'}, {tag: '2'}, {tag: '3'}]`
+ - required - optional - Boolean - Indicate if the field has to be filled in - default = false
  - append - optional - HTML string that will be appended to the form field
  - icon - optional - string - icon from the material-icons package
  - attributes - optional - array of objects
  For example: `[{key: 'customAttribute1', val: 'yolo'}, {key: 'customAttribute2', val: 'swag'}]`
- Tip: if you want the form field to be required, add the the attribute `{key: 'required', val: 'true'}`

 #### setFormValues(values)
 Sets the values for the form fields.
 The parameter must be an object.
 It should look something like this:
 `{formFieldName1: 'value1', formFieldName2: 'value2', formFieldName3: 'value3', formFieldName4: 'value4',})`